 The 4XX is a bit of a different animal altogether when it comes to build.

-The headband is an awkward looking piece of steel (I assume) wrapped in an odd, somewhat messy piece of stiched faux/protein/whatever leather.
+The headband is an awkward-looking piece of steel (I assume) wrapped in an odd, somewhat messy piece of stitched faux/protein/whatever leather.
 It just clashes with the rest of the headphone in my opinion.

-The bales of the headphone are a robust spring steel, but the adjustment itself is basically a round piece of plastic and feels like it’s going to snap over time or something.
-The combination of materials here is strange, and feels like an afterthought rather than a carefully planned protocol.
+The bales of the headphone are robust spring steel, but the adjustment itself is basically a round piece of plastic and feels like it’s going to snap over time or something.
+The combination of materials here is strange and feels like an afterthought rather than a carefully planned protocol.

 One issue I’m having with the 4XX is that the silly right adjustment won’t even move up or down.
 It’s one of those things that you don’t want to mess with because it feels like applying too much pressure is going to result in the same phenomena that happens when your Grandpa tells you NOT to reach down into that freshly opened cereal box for the toy and you do it anyway.
 XD

-In other words, an earth shattering explosion and subsequent mess on the floor.
+In other words, an earth-shattering explosion and subsequent mess on the floor.
 Rest in Peace Grandpa.
-Anyone else miss their Grandpa?
+Anyone else misses their Grandpa?